berthayes/cp-zeek/Instructions.md

 ## Create host lists
 This repo contains a few shell scripts that run a ```for i in `cat hosts.txt`; do``` kind of loops.
-These are designed to distribute files and run commands remotely
+These are designed to distribute files and run commands remotely on multiple flavors of nodes (in this case, all nodes) using a BASH trick to run each command on each host at the same time, instead of run on one host, then the next,etc.

-If your central control node is in AWS in the same VPC, run this command:
+If your central control node is in AWS in the same VPC, run this command (uses private IP space for hosts):

 `cat aws_host_info.txt | awk {'print $3'} > all_nodes.txt`

-If your central control node is NOT in AWS network space (e.g. your laptop), run this command:
+If your central control node is NOT in AWS network space (e.g. your laptop), run this command (uses public IP space for hosts):

 `cat aws_host_info.txt | awk {'print $4'} > all_nodes.txt`